OpenF2/F2/docs/src/app-development.md

 );
 ```

-The container would need to listen to your apps' broadcasted `F2.Constants.Events.APP_SYMBOL_CHANGE` event using code like this:
+The container would need to listen to your app's broadcasted `F2.Constants.Events.APP_SYMBOL_CHANGE` event using code like this:

 ```javascript
 F2.Events.on(